 The N’Dama initially flourished in the Fouta Djallon highland region in the centre of Guinea and was possibly named after the town of N’Déma (in the Dabola Prefecture in the Faranah Region).

 The N’Dama is trypanotolerant and used for many different crosses in West Africa, especially with zebus.
 Trypanotolerant cattle have a natural ability to resist the effects of any bovine trypanosomiasis disease, especially those carried by the tsetse fly.
-Trypanosomiasis (trii-PAH-noh-soh-MII-ah-sihs) is any tropical disease caused by trypanosomes (single-celled parasitic protozoans) — usually transmitted by biting insects.
+Trypanosomiasis (trih-PAH-noh-soh-MY-ah-sihs) is any tropical disease caused by trypanosomes (single-celled parasitic protozoans) — usually transmitted by biting insects.

 The N’Dama is also very hardy and adapts well to humid climate conditions.
 Although used mainly for meat or milk, in DR Congo they are said to provide a leather of excellent quality called ‘vachette de guinée’ (cowhide of Guinea).